helloworldless/davidagood.com/content/blog/chialisp-basics/index.md

 date: "2021-05-24T04:43:45.796Z"
 description: "Chialisp is the native smart contract language of the Chia blockchain and cryptocurrency (XCH).
 This shows basic Chialisp commands, operators, and an example program.
-Based on official Chia YouTube video and docs.
+Based on official Chia YouTube video and docs."

 ---